Universal Inherent Human Rights

 practically left to the legislature:

-It has been detailed in the Constitution that the enjoyment of these rights shall be ‘in accordance with law’, ‘except in accordance with law’, ‘subject to any restriction imposed by law’, etc. Therefore the parliament can impose any restriction over these four rights.
+It has been detailed in the Constitution that the enjoyment of these rights shall be ‘by law’, ‘except following law’, ‘subject to any restriction imposed by law’, etc. Therefore the parliament can impose any restriction over these four rights.
 And the court cannot examine the reasonability of the restriction; it can see only the following two things:

-2. ii) if the right has been infringed or abridged in accordance with the law.
+- ii) if the right has been infringed or abridged by the law.